 Narrator is a screen-reading app that's built into Windows 10, so there's nothing you need to download or install.
 This guide describes how to use Narrator with Windows so that you can start using apps, browsing the web, and more.

 Below the table of contents, there’s a section about what's new in Narrator.

-Note: You can download a previous version of this guide in braille (US English non-UEB grade 2 braille).
+Note: This guide is available as a Word doc and a PDF (in English only).
+You can download a version of this guide in braille (US English non-UEB grade 2 braille).
 To obtain additional languages or grades, contact the Disability Answer Desk.